neondatabase/website/content/docs/reference/cli-set-context.md

 ```bash
 neonctl branches list --context-file Documents/MyContext
 ```
-The results show details from the `plain-waterfall-84865553` project:
+The results show details for all branches in the `plain-waterfall-84865553` project:
 ```bash
 ┌─────────────────────────────┬─────────────┬─────────┬──────────────────────┬──────────────────────┐
 │ Id                          │ Name        │ Primary │ Created At           │ Updated At           │